srplab/srplab.github.io/_posts/2017-12-25-delphi_call_markdown_with_ruby.markdown

 title:  "Delphi Call Kramdown With Ruby"
 date:   2017-12-25 16:49:07 +0800
 categories: delphi
+tags: delphi ruby
 ---

+### The example shows how to use kramdown to convert markdown file to html in apps developed with delphi.

 {% include codeformat.html %}

 <h1 align = "left"><font color="#FF9900">Introduction</font></h1>